Office of Academic Affairs

 Tenured and tenure-track faculty members, 3-year visitors, and academic affairs staff members with faculty rank are eligible to apply once per year.
 Faculty and staff with endowed funds are ineligible to apply for funding for themselves but they can apply for funding for their students after endowed funds have been used.
 Students in good standing (not on academic or disciplinary probation) are eligible for support only once across their careers at SU.

 • The Sabbatical Leave Program supports the long-term professional growth of the faculty by funding semester-long leave for innovative, substantial research projects consistent with the faculty member’s plans for long-term professional growth and development.
 Faculty are encouraged to discuss potential projects with the Dean of the Faculty and their Department Chair well in advance of application.
-Policies, eligibility, kinds of supported activities, financial considerations, procedures for application, deadlines and timelines are all available in the Faculty Handbook , in the section titled Policies and Procedures for Full-time Faculty Sabbatical Leaves.
-The deadline for submission of the sabbatical proposal is 10 October 2024 via Google Form.
+Policies, eligibility, kinds of supported activities, financial considerations, procedures for application, deadlines and timelines are all available in the Faculty Handbook, in the section titled Policies and Procedures for Full-time Faculty Sabbatical Leaves.
+The deadline for submission of the sabbatical proposal is 9 October 2025 via Google Form.
 Note: Some deadlines fall as far as two years prior to your anticipated sabbatical leave.

 • The annual Jones Course Release Sabbatical Program is designed to give tenured faculty with an excellent record of teaching, scholarship and service additional time to conduct their scholarly work.
-One (1) Jones award will be granted in 2024-2025, for 2025-2026.
-Unlike regular-cycle sabbaticals, this mid-cycle award is competitive and take a more holistic view of faculty contributions.
+One (1) Jones award will be granted in 2025-2026, for 2026-2027.
+Unlike regular-cycle sabbaticals, this mid-cycle award is competitive and takes a more holistic view of faculty contributions.
 Specifically, this award is designed to reward tenured faculty who have achieved excellence and high productivity in research/creative works while maintaining excellence in teaching and service and provide them the opportunity to devote additional time to their scholarly work.
 Faculty may apply to have a release from one (two-course) semester of teaching responsibility or a release of two courses for the academic year (a 2-1 or 1-2 teaching load for one academic year).
 Each proposal must provide a justification for the type of course release requested.
 Jones proposals may include a budget of up to $5,000 for expenses related to the project.
-Further details, including eligibility requirements, will be shared via email from the Dean of the Faculty.
-For applications, please follow the guidelines for regular sabbatical applications in the Faculty Handbook, in the section titled Policies and Procedures for Full-time Faculty Sabbatical Leaves.
-The deadline for submission of the sabbatical proposal is 10 October 2024, via Google Form

 The SURF program funds faculty-mentored undergraduate research and intensive collaborative projects in all disciplines and from all academic areas.
 The program pays faculty stipends, student fellowships, student on-campus housing (as needed, for up to eight summer weeks), research expenses, and non-conference travel.